montymobile1/devdox-ai-portal-api/README.md

 - Python **&ge;** 3.12
 - This project uses Tortoise ORM to interact with the PostgreSQL database hosted on Supabase.
+- Choose your preferred connection method: API-based connection using Supabase keys, or direct PostgreSQL connection using database credentials
 - Clerk account with API credentials
 - SonarCloud for code quality scanning